-Seminole Tribe of Florida filed a petition seeking review of a decision by the U.S. Court of Appeals for the Eleventh Circuit which held that state sovereign immunity bars the tribe's suit for declaratory relief and its effort to enjoin state officials from unlawfully collecting motor fuel excise taxes from the tribe.
+SEMINOLE TRIBE OF FLORIDA V. STATE OF FLORIDA (No. 14-351) - On September 25, 2014, the Seminole Tribe of Florida filed a petition seeking review of a decision by the U.S. Court of Appeals for the Eleventh Circuit which held that state sovereign immunity bars the tribe's suit for declaratory relief and its effort to enjoin state officials from unlawfully collecting motor fuel excise taxes from the tribe.
 The State of Florida has established a pre-collection tax regime whereby exempt entities must petition for a refund of motor fuel taxes.
 According to the Eleventh Circuit, since any relief would necessarily come out of the state treasury, the tribe's suit falls outside the Ex Parte Young doctrine which permits suit against state officials for prospective relief only.
-Florida's response is due on October 27, 2014.
+The State of Florida filed its brief in opposition on November 24, 2014.
+The Tribe filed its reply on December 5, 2015, and the petition has been scheduled for conference on January 9, 2015.